robfairh/arfc.github.io/manual/guides/pullrequests.md

 - [Cyclus PR Review Recommendations](https://fuelcycle.org/kernel/pr_review.html)
 - [Common mistakes and errors](https://blog.scottnonnenberg.com/top-ten-pull-request-review-mistakes/)

-Below is a checklist that lists many aspects that reviews should consider before approving a pull request.
+Below is a checklist the PR reviewer should consider before approving a pull request.
 As a reminder, the [ARFC Code of Conduct](http://arfc.github.io/manual/coc) still applies in pull request reviews.
 It's important to practice proper reviewing